-net present value (NPV) method The present value of the project's expected future cash flows, discounted at the appropriate cost of capital.
+net present value (NPV) method Used to assess the present value of the project's expected future cash flows, discounted at the appropriate cost of capital.
 NPV is a direct measure of the value of the project to shareholders.

 net working capital Current assets minus current liabilities.